mako-taco/missing.js/README.md

 ![missing.js](https://s3.amazonaws.com/missing.js/missing.png "missing.js") missing.js
 =========
 Provides common prototypes with 'missing' functionality, such as the abilty to clone and merge objects, evaluate the type of an object, and the ability to convert an object of one type to another type.
+The properties, once defined on the various prototypes, **cannot be redefined**, which makes this perfectly safe to use, so long as you dont include a library with similar ideas along side of `missing.js`.

 - [Introduction](#introduction)
 - [Object](#objectprototype)